UWM-Libraries/GeoDiscovery-Documentation/docs/deploy.md

     bundle exec cap production deploy
     ```

+{: .note }
+> This last section needs more details on the capistrano deploy process.

 {: .warning }
 > Will likely break on first run for new servers and users.